 That “The Fighting Marine” could be that foe was an idea without merit prior to June 1925, though this had more to do with the public’s rather elevated regard for Dempsey than Tunney’s abilities, or lack thereof.
 In fact Tunney was a highly intelligent and gifted boxer who had come a long way since his high profile defeat to Harry Greb three years previous.

-This made Tunney’s bout with Tommy Gibbons a crucial contest in his career.
-Aside from being one of the top contenders, Gibbons held the distinction of being the only man to survive the 15 round distance with Dempsey in their infamous 1923 bout which bankrupted the town of Shelby, Montana.
+This made Tunney’s bout with Tommy Gibbons in New York a crucial contest.
+Aside from being one of the top contenders, Gibbons held the distinction of being the only man to survive the fifteen round distance with Dempsey in their infamous 1923 bout which bankrupted the town of Shelby, Montana.
 The crafty Gibbons never came close to winning, but so high was Dempsey’s stature that going the route with “The Manassa Mauler” qualified one for universal respect.
-Additionally, Gibbons had reeled off 11 straight victories since that contest, including big wins over Carpentier and Kid Norfolk.
+Additionally, the talented Gibbons had reeled off eleven straight victories since that contest, including big wins over Carpentier and Kid Norfolk.

-In front of a huge crowd at the Polo Grounds in New York City, Gibbons and Tunney squared off and Tunney went on to demonstrate the kind of strength and power few thought he could muster.
+The high-stakes nature of the bout was not lost on New York sports fans and a huge crowd came to the Polo Grounds to see Tunney demonstrate the kind of strength and power few thought he could muster.
 Everyone knew he was a skilled boxer, so no one was surprised about his superior hand speed and timing, or the fact he set a pace with which Gibbons could barely keep up.
 But to see him trade punches and win most of the exchanges with the same battler who had proven his worth against the great Dempsey was something of a revelation.

 The fight itself, while a spirited and entertaining affair, was not exactly high drama.
 As the rounds sped by it was clear to all that the better man that night was Tunney.
-The only question was whether he could do what Dempsey could not: stop the tough and hard-to-hit Gibbons before the final bell.
+The only question was whether he could do what Dempsey could not: force a stoppage of the tough and hard-to-hit Gibbons before the final bell.

 At long last, Jack Dempsey had a legitimate opponent, a skilled, determined boxer good enough to knock out a man whom Dempsey had merely outpointed.
 Despite Tunney’s big win, almost no one gave him a chance to actually defeat the champion, but at least Dempsey could finally give the public a new chance to witness his savage attack and prodigious power.
-The following year over 120 000 people jammed the stands of the massive Sesquicentennial Stadium in Philadelphia expecting to see Tunney hit the deck and an American legend triumph once more.
+The following year over 120 000 people jammed the stands of the massive Sesquicentennial Stadium in Philadelphia to see Tunney take his shot against a living legend.
 They were all in for a big surprise.

 — Michael Carbert